Can you deduct medical expenses in 2021? Are your medical expenses tax deductible? Yes… but…

 Can I Deduct My Health Insurance Premiums?

 OK, here is a gotcha.
-You can deduct your health insurance premiums BUT if you are one of the many Americans who has their health insurance premiums taken out of your paycheck pre-tax, then you CANNOT deduct those (you already deducted them by taking them out pretax).
+You can deduct your health insurance premiums BUT if you are one of the many Americans who has their health insurance premiums taken out of your paycheck pre-tax by your employer, then you CANNOT deduct those (you already deducted them by taking them out pretax).
 You also can’t deduct any part that your employer pays.
-Typically COBRA insurance premiums are deductible, unless your former employer paid some or all of the premium as part of your severance package.
+Typically, COBRA insurance premiums are deductible unless your former employer paid some or all the premium as part of your severance package.

 My Ibotta review – cash back from groceries.

 As always, you need to have documentation to deduct your health insurance expenses, so save all those receipts, or even better scan them in so that you have them if you need them.
 You do not submit that documentation when you file.
 You just have to produce it if the IRS asks, or if you get audited.